Get free weekly resources from us!

 One of the most critical things you can do as a leader is to keeping learning.
 Here are simple ways you can do that with your team.

 Lessons learned, failures experienced, and successes gained can be building blocks toward wisdom, but we need to review them to use them.
-As we scurry to answer emails, remain current in our reading, and attend our kids’ soccer games and socials, we are deprived of the moments necessary to ask the deeper questions of life.
+As we scurry to answer emails, remain current in our reading, and attend our kids’ soccer games and socials, we’re deprived of the moments for asking the deeper questions of life.
 Jesus and many great leaders throughout history made it a practice to get away, to retreat.
-Most of us need not schedule long retreats; weekly, if not daily, ponderings are sufficient to stretch us.
+Most of us don’t need to schedule long retreats.
+Weekly, if not daily, ponderings are sufficient to stretch us.

-As human beings, we are always tempted to resort to the familiar, but in changing times the familiar is apt to be antiquated and irrelevant.
+As human beings, we’re always tempted to resort to the familiar.
+But in changing times the familiar quickly starts to feel antiquated and irrelevant.
 “Neither do men pour new wine into old wineskins.
 If they do, the skins will burst, the wine will run out and the wineskins will be ruined.
 No, they pour new wine into new wineskins, and both are preserved” (Matthew 9:17).
 Leaders are in the new-wine business.
-They must remain fluid and supple themselves if they are to introduce appropriate changes to the people they serve.
+They must remain fluid and supple themselves if they’re to introduce appropriate changes to the people they serve.

 “Forget the former things; do not dwell on the past.
 See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the desert and streams in the wasteland” (Isaiah 43:18-19).
 God has new things for us in business, ministry, and life in general.
-Leaders must not allow emotional rigor mortis to set in.
+That’s exciting!
+Let it energize you for new things on the horizon.

 Team Training: New Wineskins

 Twenty-first century leading requires more and better leaders who possess qualities of new and old wineskins—old in that they are seasoned and mature, and new in that they are flexible and supple.
-Unless we stretch frequently, even the best of us are bound to burst.
-What new lesson have you learned in the last week or two?
+Unless we stretch frequently, even the best of us are bound to “burst.”
+Leaders must continually embrace growth to inspire others to do the same.

-Use the following lesson with all your team to help them keep learning.
+Use the following three-part lesson with all your team members to help them keep learning.

 Activity 1

-The goal of this lesson is to remind leaders and influencers that they need to keep learning and changing to lead well.
+The goal of this lesson is to remind everyone that to lead well, they need to keep learning and changing.
 To remain pliable, leaders must be curious and maintain teachable attitudes.
 Our natural tendency is to become set in our ways and rely upon past experiences.
-Rigidity renders us incapable of effective leadership in times of change.
+But rigidity often disrupts effective leadership in times of change.

 Discussion